Three Treasures (traditional Chinese medicine): Etymology and meaning

 This Chinese name sanbao originally referred to the Daoist "Three Treasures" from the Daodejing, chapter 67: "pity", "frugality", and "refusal to be 'foremost of all things under heaven'".
-It has subsequently also been used to refer to the jing, qi, and shen and to the Buddhist Three Jewels (Buddha, Dharma, and Sangha).
-This latter use is misleading, however, as the Three Jewels in Buddhism is a completely different philosophy.
-The Buddha is the teacher, the Dharma is the teaching, and the Sangha is the community.
-The Three Jewels of Buddhism are the external supports for achieving realization, while the Three Treasures of Daoism are interior qualities or attitudes to be cultivated.
+It has subsequently also been used to refer to the jing, qi, and shen and to the Chinese Buddhist concept and interpretation of the Three Jewels, first the Fó (佛) The Buddha or enlightened one, Fǎ (法) The Dharma or teachings and Sēng (僧)The Sangha, the Monastic community.

-In long-established Chinese traditions, the "Three Treasures" are the essential energies sustaining human life:
+In long-established Chinese traditions, the "Three Treasures" are the essential energies sustaining human life the cosmological arrangement is: